 Functional Assessment #1: Glucose Homeostasis

 Insulin functions to deliver the glucose in the blood to the cells so that energy can be made.
 Glucose is subsequently metabolized via the glycolysis pathway, leading to the formation of various glucose substrates, and the generation of pyruvate.
 Thus, insulin is a primary blood sugar-lowering hormone.
 The higher the amount of glucose in the blood, the more insulin gets released.
-If insulin levels continue to rise, the cell receptor sites become de-sensitized, and “insulin resistance” ensues.
-The result is high levels of insulin and glucose in the blood.
+If insulin levels continue to rise, the cell receptor sites can become de-sensitized, and “insulin resistance” ensues.
+The result is higher levels of insulin and glucose in the blood.
 For many years it was believed that giving insulin as a drug to a type 2 diabetic was ideal.
 However this approach is rife with problems.
 I’ve covered this subject in THIS ARTICLE.